-The speakers are the large stage of a sound system with mic in the aspect of sound projection.
-A sound system with mic’s speakers is responsible for converting amplified electrical signals from the sound system’s power amplifier back into its original state, acoustic signals, to enable the audience to hear the sound from the speaker or performer.
+The speakers are the large stage of a sound system with a mic in the aspect of sound projection.
+A sound system with mic speakers is responsible for converting amplified electrical signals from the sound system’s power amplifier back into their original state, acoustic signals, to enable the audience to hear the sound from the speaker or performer.

 The dynamic speaker is more commonly used for a sound system with a mic and shares a similar working principle.
 The amplifier output reaches the speaker’s voice coil and interacts with the speaker’s magnetic field.
 It produces a physical motion after the conversion of the electrical signal back to acoustic energy.
 Since the voice coil in the speaker is not strong enough to produce the sound pressure levels required on its own, it is attached to a cone that helps to move more air.

-The sound system with mic speaker’s cone is responsible for driving the air that is heard by the audience.
-Most dynamic speaker units in sound system with mics are not used in their raw or naked state, but some of its units are enclosed to meet the required sound output properties.
+The sound system with the mic speaker’s cone is responsible for driving the air that is heard by the audience.
+Most dynamic speaker units in sound systems with mics are not used in their raw or naked state, but some of their units are enclosed to meet the required sound output properties.
 The speakers alone are referred to as “units.”
 However, when they are enclosed, it is now referred to as a speaker system.

 Factors to consider when positioning your sound system